Back

 View source

-• The company said deliveries were not affected by the Middle East conflict, as it redirected some units to other regions
+Total deliveries for the quarter were 3,436 units, down 4.4% year-over-year.
+Ferrari attributed the decline to a planned production slowdown for model change-over.
+The company stated deliveries were not affected by the Middle East conflict, as it redirected some units to other regions.

 • Net revenues: €7.5 billion